If a student was unable to submit a test but completed the work, you can submit the attempt so you can grade it.

 Doesn't seem familiar?
 Jump to the "Original" help about clearing attempts.

-If a student experiences a technical problem or needs an additional attempt, you can clear the test attempt.
+If you choose, you can clear a student's test attempt.
 The submission is cleared from the gradebook and the student can retake the test.